Austral-IV/Docker-Node-and-REACT/README.md

 - create_integration_item_metadata_object: Creates an InteractionItem object, universal format accross integrations.

 - get_items_hubspot: set to fetch contacts and companies.
-Items are desplayed on the web app as well as the console (weherever `uvicorn main:app --reload` was run)
+Items are displayed on the web app as well as the console (weherever `uvicorn main:app --reload` was run)

 #### Other steps